Abu Bakr al Rabeeah, teenage refugee from Syria, tells his story with help from his teacher Winnie Yeung

 In his memoir Homes, 15-year-old Abu Bakr al Rabeeah recounts what it was like to spend his childhood in the middle of a civil war.
 Though he witnessed tremendous violence in Homs, Syria, once finding and burying a stranger's jawbone, he was also surrounded by the love of a big tight-knit family — his parents, two brothers, five sisters, grandmother, several uncles and aunts, not to mention the brotherhood of cousins he played soccer and video games with almost every day.

 Al Rabeeah has called Edmonton home since arriving as a refugee in 2014.
 When he told his ESL teacher Winnie Yeung that he wanted to share his story to help others, she agreed to help.
-Over a series of interviews, the two created a book together and are now finalists for the Governor General's Literary Award for nonfiction.
+Over a series of interviews, the two created a book together and was a finalist for the Governor General's Literary Award for nonfiction.

 Sharing his story